talhanaseers/EECS447/Conceptual_Modeling/ER_Diagram.md

 - **Assumptions:**
   - It is assumed that users will have distinct roles affecting their permissions within the system.
+  - Late fees are applied based on a policy defined in the **FeePolicy** entity, where the rate and grace period can be adjusted.

 - **Additional Notes:**
+  - **Late Fee Calculation:** Late fees are calculated based on the policy's rate and applied after the grace period if a resource is returned past its due date.
+The `lateFee` field in **Borrowing** records this value, and it is updated manually or by a script based on the return date.
+  - **Resource Type Normalization:** The **ResourceType** entity was introduced to allow easier management of various types of library resources.
   - Any updates or revisions will be documented in future versions.